 - High concentrations occur in other disorders, such as malignancy and pregnancy and in other conditions where clots form, as after surgery.
 The investigation of VTE in pregnancy is fraught with many difficulties.

-- Several D-dimer assays are available, eg ELISA tests or SimpliRED whole blood agglutination test suitable for near patient testing.
-Some evidence suggests that D-dimer should be measured after the end of the anticoagulation period, to assess the risk of re-thrombosis.
+- Several D-dimer assays are available - eg, ELISA tests or SimpliRED whole blood agglutination test suitable for near patient testing.

 Plethysmography involves recording of changes in the size of the limb, due to tissue fluid or pooled blood in the veins.
 Techniques include photoplethysmography (absorption of light by haemoglobin), strain gauge and electrical impedance (change in calf size or electrical impedance of skin during and after occluding venous outflow).